amar-gohil/java/core/oop.md

 3. Declares only method headers.
 4. Cannot be instantiated.
 5. Can be implemented by a class, cannot extend a class, can extend several other interfaces.
 6. An interface cannot contain instance fields.
-The only fields that can appear in an interface must be declared both static and final.
+The only fields that can appear in an interface must be declared both public, static and      final.

+   ### Use
+   1. Achieve Abstraction (100%)